Blubberkins/COMP6080-Qanda/README.md

   * The width of this list should be no more than `400px`.
 * It contains a list of threads where each thread is captured in a box no taller than `100px`.
   * Each box should contain the thread title, the post date, the author, and the number of likes.
+* Because the API of `GET /threads` returns elements 5 at a time (discussed in lectures), you will need to automatically load the full list one at a time.
+Section `2.6.1` covers how you can get some extra marks for doing this with an infinite scroll, but for `2.2.2` to get the marks all you need to do is have a `more` button that each time it's clicked, it loads another 5, until no more items are left, then the button disappears.

 #### 2.2.3.
 Individual thread screen